Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Bohmann--Osorno's TEXT -theory machine, revisited

-In the context of equivariant stable homotopy theory, one could hope to leverage Mandell's work to show that Bohmann--Osorno's $K$-theory machine models all connective genuine $G$-spectra.
+One could hope to leverage Mandell's work to show that the $K$-theory functor of \cref{thm:BO} models all connective genuine $G$-spectra.
 The immediately appealing way to prove this result would be to apply Mandell's construction levelwise, however, this approach would require the inverse $K$-theory construction to be a multifunctor (to do a change of enrichment) and either spectrally enriched or a $\PC$-functor (to post-compose).

 Mandell's inverse $K$-theory functor factors as where $P$ is a certain Grothendieck construction described in detail in \cite[\S 4]{Mandell/invKT} (see also \cite[\S 5]{JohnsonYau/invKT}) and $S_*$ is induced by the levelwise application the left adjoint of the Quillen equivalence between the Thomason model structure on Cat and the classical model structure on simplicial sets.
-Although the functor $P$ is sufficiently multifunctorial, as shown independently in \cite{Elmendorf2021} and \cite{JohnsonYau/invKT}, the entire $K^{-1}$ functor is not, as explained in \cite[\S 1]{JohnsonYau/invKT}.
+Although the functor $P$ is sufficiently multifunctorial, as shown in \cite{JohnsonYau/invKT} (see also \cite{Elmendorf2021}), the entire $K^{-1}$ functor is not, as explained in \cite[\S 1]{JohnsonYau/invKT}.

 By using an $\infty$-categorical framework, we can bypass these issues of multifunctoriality.
 Both $N_*(\Perm)$ and $\Sp_\infty$ are additive $\infty$-categories since their homotopy categories are canonically equivalent to the homotopy category of connected spectra, which is additive.
 Recall that $W_K$ is the class of stable equivalences in $\Perm$ (\cref{defn:st equiv in perm}).
 The additive structure on $N_*(\Perm)[W_K^{-1}]$ is defined precisely to make $K$ and $K^{-1}$ additive.